noizeland/TuxTalker/README.md

 ## Feature flags
 Many features and commands can be enabled or disabled without changing the code.
 See the **COMMANDS_FEATURE_FLAGS** section in the configuration file.
-As documented above, the **!!enable [FEATURE]** and **!disable [FEATURE]** commands can be used to turn features on and off during the current TTT run without changing the configuration file.
+As documented above, the **!!enable [FEATURE]** and **!disable [FEATURE]** commands can be used to turn features on and off during the current TuxTalker run without changing the configuration file.

 ___